KIMB-technologies/TaskTimeTerminate/README.md

 - Of course
     - One can continue the same task after the limit (the next dialog is just a reminder)
     - One can pause the tool
-- Planned
-    - Sync. stats and categories about multiple computers

 ## Usage
 If a dialog opens, give a name for the current task and choose a category.
 Also give a time limit,